-Construction activities would produce continuous (i.e., vibratory pile driving) and impulsive (i.e., impact driving) sounds.
+Construction activities would produce continuous (i.e., vibratory pile driving) sounds.
 Fish react to sounds that are especially strong and/or intermittent low-frequency sounds.
 Short duration, sharp sounds can cause overt or subtle changes in fish behavior and local distribution.
 Hastings and Popper (2005) identified several studies that suggest fish may relocate to avoid certain areas of sound energy.
 Additional studies have documented effects of pile driving on fish, although several are based on studies in support of large, multiyear bridge construction projects (e.g., Scholik and Yan, 2001, 2002; Popper and Hastings, 2009).
 Sound pulses at received levels may cause noticeable changes in behavior (Pearson et al., 1992; Skalski et al., 1992).
 SPLs of sufficient strength have been known to cause injury to fish and fish mortality.
+Since only continuous vibratory piling will be used in this project, impacts are expected to be less.